greg-raven/Impeachment-Chronicles/_posts/2017-01-31-shrinks-battle-over-diagnosing-donald-trump.md

 "Donald Trump is a thoroughly inadequate human being," Berglas insists.
 "That is a matter of relevance to the electorate.
 Why isn't honesty important to voters?"

 And that is one of the many criticisms that psychiatrist Allen Frances levels at the "well-meaning but misguided effort" to declare Donald Trump mentally ill.
-"Donald Trump is evil---bad not mad---and incompetent.
+"Donald Trump is evil --- bad not mad --- and incompetent.
 He is a threat to democracy."
 His fitness for office should be addressed politically, not psychologically, Frances says.

 "I wrote the criteria for personality disorders," says Frances, professor emeritus at Duke.
 The public diagnoses being bandied about are inaccurate and "miss the point," he argues.
 They ignore the criterion that symptoms must be causing distress and impairment.
 "Donald Trump causes distress to others, not to himself.
 He is rewarded for his behaviors."